ls1intum/Artemis/docs/user/exercises/quiz.rst

         - The list of quizzes: Whit their ID, title, course and indicator if they are exam questions.

         - Clicking the Import button |ImportButton| opens the quiz editor with the existing questions.
-Here it is possible to edit all parameters such as in **Create new quiz exercise**.
+Here it is possible to edit all parameters such as in **Create new Quiz Exercise**.

 Export a Quiz
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^